Can Bitcoin Coexist With Fiat Currency?

 A seller of goods online can have the option of accepting Bitcoins as well as cash or credit cards if they so wish.
 The advantage of accepting bitcoins is that there are little fees applicable to the transaction thanks to Lightning Network, Bitcoin represents a viable alternative to cash.
 Therefore, both currencies (fiat & bitcoin) can, theoretically, be used simultaneously.

-However, there is one issue holding Bitcoin back at present which may be prevent it from becoming fully integrated into everyday use and that is the issue of security.
+However, there is one issue holding Bitcoin back at present which may have been prevented it from becoming fully integrated into everyday use, and that is the issue of security.
 Bitcoin transactions are irreversible which means that if bitcoins are stolen from by hackers, it is impossible to retrieve them.
 There is absolutely no comeback and no avenue of recourse available to you to retrieve them.
-That said, the next few years will be interesting as we watch the development of the bitcoin, and of its security in particular, to see if its integration into mainstream use with actual currency eventually manifest itself.
+That said, the next few years will be exciting as we watch the development of Bitcoin, and its security, in particular, to see if its integration into mainstream use with actual currency eventually manifest itself.